khibino/DTPiA-read/README.md

 Example code of `Dependently Typed Programming in Agda`
 ===

+Checked with Agda 2.6.1.

-To avoid confliction of module names, rename some modules from Data/XXX.agda to Tutorial/XXX.agda
+To avoid conflicting with stdlib module names, rename some modules from Data/XXX.agda to Tutorial/XXX.agda